What Is Construction ERP Software

 Why Choose EPC Group for Construction Technology

-EPC Group has over 28 years of enterprise technology consulting experience, with deep expertise in Microsoft Dynamics 365, Power BI, and SharePoint deployments for the construction industry.
-As a Microsoft Gold Partner, our team helps construction companies select, implement, and optimize ERP platforms that integrate with the broader Microsoft ecosystem.
+EPC Group has over 29 years of enterprise technology consulting experience, with deep expertise in Microsoft Dynamics 365, Power BI, and SharePoint deployments for the construction industry.
+As a former Microsoft Gold Partner (2016 to program retirement, the oldest in North America) and current Microsoft Solutions Partner, our team helps construction companies select, implement, and optimize ERP platforms that integrate with the broader Microsoft ecosystem.
 Our founder, Errin O'Connor, has authored 4 bestselling Microsoft Press books, and our construction practice brings proven methodologies for project-based businesses.

 Evaluating Construction ERP Options?